RafeHatfield/Rails-Starter-Template/README.markdown

 ## Tips for using your new rails application

 * Debug your app by adding *debugger* in your code.
 Use *rails s --debug* to debug in server.
 Type *help* in debugger to learn commands.
-* Use *ap* to print awesomely in the console.
-* Annotate your models by running *annotate* at any time.
-* Generate code quality metrics by running *metrical*.
 * Run individual specs or feature files in textmate by typing: *cmd-r*.

 ## Bonus Setup